-OK, every so often I am in a pinch and the kids want pizza, but I don’t want to make the frozen pizzas from Trader Joe’s.
+OK, every so often I am in a pinch for time and the kids want pizza, but I don’t want to make the frozen pizzas from Trader Joe’s and I didn’t start pizza dough in the morning.
+I want to bake pizza dough with store-bought pizza dough from Trader Joe’s.
 They are good, but nearly as good as the ones you bake from scratch IMHO.
-Buying fresh dough from Trader Joe’s is a good alternative, but there are a few things you need to know to make a good pizza from Trader Joe’s Pizza Dough:
+Buying fresh dough from Trader Joe’s is a good alternative, but there are a few things you need to know to make a good pizza from TJ’s Pizza Dough:

-1. There are three pizza doughs they sell at Trader Joe’s: plain, herbed and whole wheat.
+1. There are three pizza dough products they sell at Trader Joe’s: plain dough, herb, and whole wheat.
 I mostly use the plain.
-I’ve tried the herbed and the whole wheat and thought they were pretty good, but not nearly as good as the plain.
+I’ve tried the herb and the whole wheat and thought they were pretty good but not nearly as good as the plain.

-You may wonder if the dough tastes any good and I would say the flavor of the pizza dough is pretty darn good!
+You may wonder if the dough tastes any good and I would say the flavor of the pizza dough is pretty good!
 What is happening is that the longer you let dough (to a certain point) rise, it will develop more flavor and I can imagine they make the dough at least a day ahead of time and maybe longer, but that’s fine.
 As long as it’s in the fridge section it will slowly rise developing more flavor.
-I would not keep the dough longer than a day at home.
+I would not keep the dough longer than a day at home on the counter, but in the fridge, you probably have 3 days to use it.

 My typical pizza is 100% Trader Joe’s ingredients.
-I use quattro fromaggio as my cheese of choice, then use the organic marinara or the Arrabbiata sauce as my pizza sauce.
+Always use TJ’s dough and I use Quattro Formaggio as my cheese of choice, then use Trader Joe’s organic marinara or Trader Joe’s Arrabbiata sauce as my pizza sauce.
 It’s not nearly as sweet as their pizza sauce.
-Then I use a variety of meats but mostly the salami or calabarese salami which has a little heat.
-Top with a little oregeno and you are ready to go!
+Then I use a variety of meats but mostly the salami or calabrese salami which has a little heat.
+Top with a little oregano and you are ready to go!

-All in all, not bad dough but not the best.
-There are some issues but it’s way better than premade crusts or frozen pizza.
-Not as good as my home made dough, but only by a little.
+All in all, not bad dough but it’s not the best.
+There are some issues but it’s way better than pre-made crusts or frozen pizza.
+Not as good as my homemade dough, but only by a little.
 I am going to rate this Trader Joe’s Pizza Dough an 8 Bells!